Engineering of Electrical Systems

 Students take the second half of the AP Physics curriculum.
 This is an algebra-based course that studies fluids, thermodynamics, electricity, magnetism, optics, and nuclear physics.
 Students will approach these topics with detailed, hands-on labs.
 This class promoted critical thinking, ensuring that a student will obtain and retain information better than if they just read a textbook.

-(1) Students can opt to take the AP Physics 2 exam and will receive additional support during the year.
+(1) Currently: Students can opt to take the AP Physics 2 exam and will receive additional support during the year.

 Engineering and Design 2